syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### ColorPicker

-You can render a ColorPicker item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ColorPicker`.
-Also, you can customize the colorpicker using [ribbonColorPickerSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonColorPickerSettingsModel/).
+By setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ColorPicker` you can render the ColorPicker item.
+You can also customize the ColorPicker item through [ribbonColorPickerSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonColorPickerSettingsModel/) which provides options such as `value`, `columns`, `showButtons` and more.

 #### Value

-You can specify the value color, by using the [value](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonColorPickerSettingsModel/#value) property.
+By using the [value](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonColorPickerSettingsModel/#value) property you can specify the value color.
 The value should be a valid hex color code.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}